onflow/random-coin-toss/README.md

 # [WIP] Random Coin Toss

-> :warning: This repo is still a work in progress - the underlying RandomBeaconHistory is also still a work in progress
+> :warning: This repo is still a work in progress

 ## Overview